 You should think about consulting a psychiatrist if you or a family member have ever suffered severe mental health conditions, such as severe bipolar disorder, psychosis or schizophrenia.
 If you see or hear things that aren’t there, if you suffer from severe mood swings, severe depression or are engaging in destructive behaviour, you might talk to your GP about a referral to a psychiatrist.

 Psychologists, on the other hand, undergo 6 – 8 years of academic study and training in the application of the science of mental functioning and human behaviour.
 They employ a variety of psychotherapeutic techniques which have been thoroughly researched and proven to be more effective as drugs in treating mild to moderate mental health conditions and less costly financially and in terms of side-effects.

 Psychologists are required to undertake extensive, continuing professional supervised training every year.
 They are subject to a professional code of ethics and must maintain high standards of practice.
 They have clinical skills that allow them to help people deal more effectively with life problems and address mental health issues of varying degrees of severity.
-And like doctors, their services are eligible for benefits under Medicare.
+And like doctors, their services are eligible for benefits under the Mental Health Care Plan Medicare Rebate.
 Link to gov page

 There are several varieties of psychologists, with different academic and practice backgrounds, levels of experience and preferred approaches.
 Some have been endorsed in different areas, such as health, organisational, education and sports psychology, which qualifies them as experts in those areas.